 Should you avoid an IVA if you want to get a Mortgage?

-You can get a mortgage after an IVA is finished.
-As such you should be too concerned about this when making your decision to use this debt solution.
+With specialist advice you can get a mortgage after an IVA.
+As such this should not be a major concern when making your decision to use the solution or not.

 All debt solutions will affect on your credit rating and make getting a mortgage more difficult.
 Given this you should first choose the solution that best helps you to resolve your debt problem.

-If an IVA is the best debt solution for your situation you can start it in the knowledge that mortgage options will be available once it is completed.
+You can start an IVA in the knowledge that mortgage options will be available once it is completed and off your credit file.